 QSL Cards for WMPLOTA are available.
 See here for details.

 Frequently Asked Questions

 Is this for real?

 Oh, yes!
 Were you not there last year?
 We are doing this event and awards scheme as described.
 How seriously the participants are taking it is perhaps another matter.

 How do I participate?

-Walmart Parking Lots on the Air begins at 00:00 UTC on July 2.
+Walmart Parking Lots on the Air begins on the date and time announced.
 To participate in this scheme you do not need to register in advance or pay any dues.
 You simply need to operate an amateur radio satellite station, and then choose to be an WMPLOTA Associate (activator), who operates portable from any Walmart parking lot, or a Shopper (chaser) operating from another location and contacting Associates.

 When making amateur radio contacts, it is common practice to exchange your callsign and grid square during the contact.
 WMPLOTA Associates are encouraged to simply mention “Walmart” or their Walmart Store Number on-air during the contact, which will be used by anyone participating in the awards scheme.
 The Walmart Store Number can be found on the store receipt or through the Walmart Store Finder online.
 We no longer recommend using the /wm suffix, as this was confusing entries into LoTW.